 The following resources describe and quantify the health status of the people of Counties Manukau.
-This page includes documents produced by Te Whatu Ora Counties Manukau, and selected links to directly relevant reports by other agencies.
+This page includes documents produced by Counties Manukau, and selected links to directly relevant reports by other agencies.

-Documents on health in New Zealand, in general, can be found on the Te Whatu Ora - Health New Zealand website, particularly the NZ Health Statistics section.
+Documents on health in New Zealand, in general, can be found on the Health New Zealand website, and Health Statistics section.

 Alcohol & Other Drugs